 Transformation involves perforation of competent cells to allow DNA to enter.
 The heat-shock step involves quickly cooling and heating cells to create temporary pores, whereas an electric pulse causes temporary holes in the cell membrane.

 To help transformed E. coli cells recover from the stress of pore formation, these cells need to live in the best growing environment.
-Special media, such as SOC medium, containing all nutritional requirements and growth factors, allows the transformed cells to recover optimally.
+Special media, such as SOC medium, is a nutrient rich medium It contains all nutritional requirements and growth factors.
+This medium allows the transformed cells to recover optimally.

 In the SOC medium, tryptone and yeast extract provide E. coli with a source of carbon and nitrogen, in addition, the medium contains minerals, vitamins and amino acids.
 Sodium chloride and potassium chloride in the medium maintain ion transport and osmotic balance.
 Magnesium sulfate is a source of magnesium ions required for some enzymatic reactions.
 Glucose is an additional source of carbon and energy for metabolism, supporting faster recovery and growth of E. coli.

 This combination of salts, magnesium and glucose in the SOC medium stabilizes the transformed cells and supports plasmid uptake (Lessard, 2013).
 As a result, growing E. coli after transformation in this medium also increases the transformation efficiency.

 Below is a protocol to make 100 ml of SOC medium:

 - In 95 ml of dH2O, add and dissolve:

 - Autoclave and allow it to cool to temperature below 60°C.

 - Add 1 ml of filter-sterilized 2M Mg+2 (1M MgCl2 + 1M MgSO4).

 - Add 1 ml of filter-sterilized 2M glucose solution.